Hamed-Hasan/Building-empower-product-solution-backend/README.md

 ## Frontend Features and Technologies 🌐

-**Features:**
-- User Interface for Arraytics Product Solution Management System 🚀
+## Features
+- **Upload Functionality:**
+  - Create a button for initiating the file upload process.
+  - Develop a form allowing users to select/upload an image or PDF from their device or take a photo.

+- **File Type Handling:**
+  - Verify the selected file's type (image, PDF, etc.).
+  - Display the selected file in a viewer within the browser.

+- **Highlighting Feature:**
+  - Implement a tool enabling users to highlight specific areas (like invoice numbers) within the displayed image or PDF.
+  - Enable updating the file with highlighted information.

+## Technologies
-- Authentication UI 🛡️
+- **Frontend:**
-- Item Management UI 📦
-- User Management UI 👤

-**Technologies:**
   - React for building user interfaces ⚛️
   - Vite for frontend tooling and development 🛠️
   - Chakra UI for building accessible and themeable UI components 👩‍🎨
   - Emotion for styling components with JavaScript 💅
   - Axios for making HTTP requests 🌐
   - Framer Motion for creating smooth animations 🔄
   - React Query for data fetching and state management 📊
   - React Router for navigation 🚦
   - React Icons for including popular icon sets 🎨
   - Yup for form validation 📝
   - SweetAlert2 for displaying beautiful alerts 🍬
   - Tailwind CSS for utility-first styling 🎨

+## Additional Information
+- Use relevant JavaScript libraries for file handling, such as FileReader API for uploading and displaying files.
+- For PDF viewing and annotation, consider using libraries like PDF.js or other suitable options.
+- For image highlighting, utilize canvas or image editing libraries.
+- Ensure compatibility across browsers/devices and responsive design principles.
+- Bonus points for clean UI/UX and performance optimization.

 # Installation Frontend - Backend